Chronic Sinusitis

 What is Fungal Sinusitis?

 Different types of fungi, such as yeasts and molds, are present in the air we breathe.
 Studies show that these fungi are likewise present in our nasal cavities.
 People with healthy immune systems do not react to normal levels of fungal presence.
-However, if the immune system is weakened, the fungi may advantage and attack.
+However, if the immune system is weakened, the fungi may take advantage and attack.
 After all, the moist, dark nature of our sinus cavities creates the perfect environment for fungus to grow and cause fungal sinusitis.

 How To Test for Fungal Sinus Infection and How Is It Treated